-(noun) A theory that posits conflict and social inequality will inevitable occur because of differing interests and values between groups, particularly the competition for scarce resources such wealth and power.
+(noun) A theory that emphasizes the role of coercion, conflict, and power in society and that social inequality will inevitably occur because of differing interests and values between groups, particularly the competition for scarce resources.

 Audio Pronunciation: (con·flict the·o·ry)